-HPST3119 Researching Medical History in Australia Staff Contact: Susan Hardy CP15 S2 HPW3 Prerequisite: HPST2108 Note/s: Excluded HPST2128 This research-oriented subjects is intended for students who have completed HPST2108 'History of Medicine' and who wish to undertake further study in this area, with a particular focus on Australia.
+HPST3119 Researching Medical History in Australia Staff Contact: Randall Albury CP15 S2 HPW3 Prerequisite: HPST2108 Note/s: Excluded HPST2128 This research-oriented subject is intended for students who have completed HPST2108 'History of Medicine' and who wish to undertake further study in this area, with a particular focus on Australia.
 Background information will be provided in lectures, and students will engage in original research.
 Weekly seminars will address the techniques and resources available for researching the history of medicine in Australia.
-SCTS2106 Scientific Knowledge and Political Power Staff Contact: George Bindon CP15 S1 HPW3 Prerequisite: As for HPST2106 Note/s: Not offered in 1996.
-Excluded 62.052.
+HPST3126 Thinking Technology through: Philosophies of Technology Staff Contact: Tony Corones CP15 S1 HPW3 Prerequisite: As for HPST2106 What is Technology?
+How does it shape our form of life?
+Can we do anything about it?
+What should we be doing about it?
+These issues are approached through the philosophy of technology.
+Issues considered include technology and the life-world, technological determinism, technology and values, and the relations between philosophy of technology and philosophy of science.
+SCTS2106 Scientific Knowledge and Political Power Staff Contact: George Bindon CP15 S1 HPW3 Prerequisite: As for HPST2106 Note/s: Not offered in 1997.
 An introduction to the political dimensions of 20th-century science.
 Topics include growth of expenditure on science in the twentieth century; science and politics; science and economic growth; the science-technology relationship; approaches to science policy; critiques of the role of science in contemporary society.
-SCTS2107 The Sociology of Science and Technology Staff Contact: David Miller CP15 S2 HPW3 Prerequisite: As for HPST2106 Note/s: Excluded 62.062.
-An examination of the communal nature of scientific and technological activities which will include: an historical survey of the development of scientific and engineering professions; the internal working of scientific communities; scientific communication; the reward system; fraud; disciplines and specialities in science and engineering.
+SCTS2107 The Sociology of Science and Technology Staff Contact: David Miller CP15 S2 HPW3 Prerequisite: As for HPST2106 An examination of the communal nature of scientific and technological activities which will include: an historical survey of the development of scientific and engineering professions; the internal working of scientific communities; scientific communication; the reward system; fraud; disciplines and specialities in science and engineering.
 Assessment: Essays, tutorials.